Tuesday, 7 November 2023

 I found a love for my new gender and sexuality.

-I enjoyed cooking, sewing and learning how to be a good wife/ mother for someone in the future.
+I enjoyed cooking, sewing, and learning how to be a good wife/ other for someone in the future.

 I did not want to leave my sisters.